 We set off from home on horseback at 4 am.
 Dad knew the country well and we rode along wagon tracks, through Mankaian (an administration post) and on to a shop, E.F.
 Baxter’s.
 He put us up and gave us dinner, bed and breakfast for 2/6d. each.
 He would give us hot chicken or goat, green mealies or potatoes and fruit.
 We slept in the store.
 On the next morning we were off again early, after sleeping soundly.
 I tell you those dinners were fine meals, when we were hungry and tired, having ridden all the first day, with only a couple of off-saddles on the way, to eat the padkos Mother had fixed up for us.
 I remember being so tired when we arrived at Baxter’s that I would just drop down on to the mealie sacks after having my plate of food and sleep like the dead until we were awake again at 4 am to continue our journey.

-The journey entailed crossing four rivers which in the summertime could be roaring torrents – but it did not matter, we were quite happy in the roaring torrents!
+The journey entailed crossing four rivers which in the summertime could be roaring torrents.
+But it did not matter, we were quite happy in the roaring torrents!
 When Dad was with us, he swam a sedate breaststroke, while we just hit the water and lashed our way across.
-We would reach Piet Retief that evening – just a tiny village – and we would stop at some store or house where they would put us up – probably arranged by Dad.
+We would reach Piet Retief that evening, then just a tiny village, and we would stop at some store or house where they would put us up; probably arranged by Dad.

 Next morning again we would be off at 4 am.
 How I remember so well the smell of the burning manure (there was no wood for fires in Piet Retief) and the coffee being made before we left.
 It was jolly good, in big mugs.
-That evening we would reach Charlestown, Dad having loaded us on to the Zeederberg coach at Piet Retief, returning himself to Mbabane.
+That evening we would reach Charlestown.
+Dad, having loaded us on to the Zeederberg coach at Piet Retief, returned to Mbabane.
 At Charlestown we caught the train and arrived next morning at Balgowan, the station for Michaelhouse.